-Our day began near the Caldo River, more properly on the river beach.
-Since the day was a little cool, it wasn’t possible to enjoy the sun on the beach.
-However, when the days are warmer, this beach is an option to consider.
-The water of the river has a very pleasant temperature and there are lots of water sports companies that guarantee a fun experience.
+Our day began near the Caldo River, more precisely on the river beach.
+Since the day was a little cool, spending the day on the beach wasn’t an option.
+However, when the days are warmer, we totally recommend you to enjoy the sun and go for a swim in the river.
+The temperature of the river water is usually very pleasant and there are also lots of water sports companies that guarantee a fun experience.

-Since the weather changed our plans of spending some time at the beach, we decided to go to Gerês Village.
-The village is small but very charming and full of traditional shops with typical products of Gerês.
+Since the weather changed our plans for spending some time at the beach, we decided to go to Vila do Gerês.
+The village is small but very charming and full of traditional shops with typical products from the region.

-Lunch time arrived and we decided to have lunch at our favorite restaurant in that area – Restaurante Cávado.
+Lunchtime arrived and we decided to eat in our favourite restaurant in that area – Restaurante Cávado.
 Our first experience at this restaurant (a few years ago) was not the best due to the service.
 However, the food is delicious and very affordable so we couldn’t resist!
+This time, we were also happy with the service.
 It’s a must-stop, no doubt!